- 1-1/2 cups egg whites (about 10 large)

-- Meanwhile, preheat oven to 350°.
-Sift flour, 1 cup sugar and cocoa twice.
+- Preheat oven to 350°.
+Sift flour, 1 cup sugar and cocoa together twice.

 - Gently transfer to an ungreased 10-in. tube pan.
 Cut through batter with a knife to remove air pockets.
-Bake on the lowest oven rack 40-50 minutes or until top crust is golden brown and top appears dry.
+Bake on lowest oven rack 40-50 minutes or until top springs back when lightly touched and cracks feel dry.
 Immediately invert pan; cool completely in pan, about 1 hour.

 - Run a knife around sides and center tube of pan.
 Remove cake to a serving plate.
-For glaze, in a microwave-safe bowl, melt chocolate chips and cream; stir until smooth.
+For glaze, in a microwave, melt chocolate chips with cream; stir until smooth.
 Drizzle over cake.
 Yield: 12 servings.